 And in all that time, I’ve felt a dull ache.
 A hunger.
 An emptiness.

 At first, I thought this hunger was for drugs.
 That seemed like a reasonable conclusion.
-That was why I wrote that eulogy to Vironika Wilde in the first place.
+I wrote a post during my purge, a eulogy to the girl I used to be.
 I thought I was being haunted by desires to re-immerse myself into the darkness.
-Yes, I honoured her in that post.
+Yes, I honoured my “past self” in that post.
 But I still dubbed her dead.
 Gone.
 Erased from existence.

 But the truth is that once I stopped relating those desires to drugs, they didn’t stop.
 I just stopped paying attention to them.
 I became so accustomed to feeling a certain kind of emptiness that I appropriated it as a part of myself.

 I lobotomized my life.
 Then, I wondered why everything felt empty.